Skip to content

 done > output.log

-The final output can be seen in ouptut.log
+The final output can be found in output.log.

 References